We respect your right to privacy.

 Your private communications.
 Our guiding principle is that we do not seek to spy on the exact content of your private communications.
 We only analyze your communications traffic to provide you the service and to keep your data transfers clean.
 To be more exact, this means that:

 Service provisioning logging.
 When the service is taken into use or a license is modified at later stages of the lifecycle, the provisioning log data is collected.
-This is done in order to diagnose provisioning, detect abuse of the service, and as a precaution for disaster recovery in case it is needed.
-This log contains the IP address of the client, a random device ID generated by the service, the time of access, and the country code obtained via a GeoIP lookup of the client IP address.
+This is done in order to enable and diagnose successful provisioning to authorized devices, detect abuse of the service, and as a precaution for disaster recovery in case it is needed.
+This log contains the IP address of the client, a random device ID generated by the service, the time of access, the country code obtained via a GeoIP lookup of the client IP address, and other similar technical device data.

 Service logging.
 We do not keep any logs about connections established through the VPN service to external addresses.
 We cannot link the IP address of your browsing destination to you.